tzlaine/small_wg1_papers/P2745_unicode_3_segmentation.md

 TODO: formatters!

-## The pattern of all text breaking interfaces
+## The pattern of all text breaking algorithms

 All the remaining text breaking interfaces follow the pattern described above for grapheme breaking.
 Each kind of break `X` has: